 The Channel One News Video Library includes:

-- 2,200 Channel One News video segments, searchable by grade, subject area and keywords
+- More than 3,000 Channel One News video segments, searchable by grade, subject area and keywords

 - Interactive, standards-aligned content including slideshows, timelines, discussion questions, writing prompts and quizzes tied to specific video segment